ancwrd1/snx-rs/README.md

   - `reconnect` - drop a connection and then connect again
   - `status` - show connection status
   - `info` - dump server information in JSON format
+  - run without parameters: print usage help or show tray icon

 Configuration file may contain all options which are accepted via the command line, without the leading double dashes.

 ## Authentication types

 * For authentications which require additional password or challenge codes the `user-name` option must be provided in the configuration.
+If the `password` option is provided (base64-encoded) it will be used for the first MFA challenge.
 * For SAML SSO authentication the `user-name` and `password` options should NOT be specified.

 ## Tray icon and UI